Charles-Dsouza3/EmpathixAI/README.md

 LLM calls are mocked in the test suite — tests validate application logic (routing, DB writes, error handling), not third-party API availability, and run in seconds with no network calls.

-## Deployment

-- **Frontend:** deployed on Vercel, auto-deploying from `main`
-- **Backend:** deployed on Render as a free-tier web service

-**Known free-tier behavior:** the Render backend spins down after 15 minutes of inactivity and takes 30–60 seconds to wake on the next request.
-In a production setting this would run on an always-on instance.

 ## Design Decisions Worth Knowing

 - **Emergency and off-topic responses are template-based, not LLM-generated** — a deliberate safety choice; an LLM should not improvise instructions for a medical emergency.